dylanjones784/Markdown-Guide/BestPractiseGuide.md

 REST is not reliant upon any protocol, but we make use of the HTTP application protocols as it is the most popular platform for REST API implementation.

 HTTP enables client applications to interact with your API seamlessly, and provide the protocols and standards for the:
-- URIs (How the clients interact with resources).
+- URIs (how the clients interact with resources).
 - Requests.
 - Responses.